Conservative Party of British Columbia: Twenty-first century revival efforts

 The party did not select a new leader before the start of the 2017 election campaign.
 As such, the Conservatives entered the election campaign without a leader.
 The party nominated only ten candidates, none of whom were elected.
 In September 2017, following the party's annual general meeting, Scott Anderson, a Vernon city councillor, was appointed interim leader by a unanimous vote of the newly elected board.
 Anderson oversaw the reformation of several defunct riding associations and an increase in membership, and took the party through the Kelowna West and Nanaimo by-elections.
 Fort St. John city councillor Trevor Bolin became the party's new permanent leader on April 8, 2019.

 The party altered its name to the Conservative Party of British Columbia prior to the 2020 general election.

 During the BC Liberal leadership race in 2022, conservative commentator Aaron Gunn was disqualified by the party, which described his views as "inconsistent" with Liberal values including "diversity and acceptance of all British Columbians".
 Following his disqualification, Gunn founded Common Sense BC, an advocacy group to study the viability of a right-wing alternative to the BC Liberals.
 Common Sense endorsed a slate of candidates who stood for election to the Conservative Party board at the May 2022 annual general meeting, effectively launching a takeover of the party.
-The endorsed candidates, including conservative strategist Angelo Isidorou of the People's Party of Canada, were elected, and right-wing activists took control of the party.
+The endorsed candidates, including conservative strategist Angelo Isidorou, were elected, and right-wing activists took control of the party.
 In August 2022, the party revealed a new logo, alongside a new website and platform.
 Isidorou went on to serve as executive director and provincial campaign manager in the 2024 election.